Hand Pain | Houston, TX

 Are you unable to complete everyday tasks as usual due to hand pain?
-If so, it is time to seek treatment and the physicians at Houston Spine and Sports Medicine are here to help.
-Dr. Shaun Lehmann and Dr. Curtis Fandrich have years of experience diagnosing and treating wrist pain.
+If so, it is time to seek treatment and the physicians at Houston Spine and Sports Medicine who are here to help.
+Dr. Shaun Lehmann has years of experience diagnosing and treating wrist pain.
 During your visit our physician will get a medical history, perform a physical exam, and discuss your treatment options with you.
 We have advanced ultrasound technology available in office to further evaluate you if necessary.

-Both Dr. Shaun Lehmann and Dr. Curtis Fandrich offer multiple treatment options that require no surgery and help promote natural healing of your injury.
+Dr. Shaun Lehmann offers multiple treatment options that require no surgery and help promote natural healing of your injury.
 Some of the latest nonsurgical treatments our physicians offer are prolotherapy, PRP, and bio-puncture.
-Our physicians may also discuss nutrition with you that helps promote the body’s natural healing process.
+Our physician may also discuss nutrition with you that helps promote the body’s natural healing process.

 Common Diagnoses for Hand Pain: